IBM/prompt-declaration-language/docs/tutorial.md

 ##  Conditionals and Loops

-PDL supports conditionals and loops as illustrated in this [example](../examples/arith/Arith-new.yaml).
+PDL supports conditionals and loops as illustrated in the followin example ([file](../examples/tutorial/conditionals_loops.yaml)).

 The task at hand is to generate math problems that look like the [following](../examples/arith/example1.txt):